webpro-nl/knip/packages/docs/src/content/docs/explanations/plugins.md

 This page describes why Knip uses plugins and the difference between `config` and `entry` files.

+## Enabled

+Plugins are enabled if the related package is listed in the list of dependencies in `package.json`.
+For instance, if `astro` is listed in `dependencies` or `devDependencies`, then the Astro plugin is enabled.

 ## Configuration Files

 Knip uses [entry files][1] as starting points to scan your source code and